CuriousNeuralNerd/Tutorials/README.md

 ## 📖 Recommended Learning Path

-For the best learning experience, we recommend following this order:
+For the best learning experience, I recommend following this order:

 1. **Start with Python basics**
    - `numpy_basics.ipynb` - Arrays and mathematical operations